5 Best Photography Editing Tools Ranked

 by McKenna Hogan, on Aug 13, 2020 8:30:00 AM

-When starting out as a photographer, there’s a lot to learn.
+When starting as a photographer, there’s a lot to learn.

-To ease the transition, below we gathered some of the best photography editing tools on the market in 2020 for you to decide which would best suit your photography needs.
+To ease the transition, below we gathered some of the best photo editing tools on the market in 2020 for you to decide which would best suit your photography needs.

 1. Adobe Lightroom

 Adobe products are known for being top-notch photography editing software.
-Compared to some of their other interfaces, however, Lightroom sits at the top for numerous reasons.
+However, Lightroom sits at the top compared to some of its other interfaces for numerous reasons.

-One of the biggest advantages of Adobe Lightroom is that it is extremely user friendly.
-The actual workspace makes it easy for users to navigate and sort through various features, unlike some of the other Adobe softwares.
+One of Adobe Lightroom’s most significant advantages is that it's incredibly user-friendly.
+The actual workspace makes it easy for users to navigate and sort through various features, unlike some other Adobe software.

 In addition, Lightroom allows users to keep images stored inside the software for organizational purposes as well as being easily accessible.